BraedenDiaz/CS6480-Project-NDN-In-5G/README.md

 make upf
 ```

-If you accidentially compiled all functions on the UPF nodes, that;s fine as you are just going to run the UPF funtion on those nodes.
+If you accidentially compiled all functions on the UPF nodes, that's fine as you can just run the UPF funtion on those nodes by itself.

 11. Lastly, you can test free5gc by running the UPF function on the UPF nodes and then running the entire free5gc core all-in-one.